 The organisation’s exit is based on the significant growth in Sri Lanka’s economy and a marked improvement in its Human Development Index ranking.
 The Index takes into account life expectancy and education among a number of human development indicators and currently places Sri Lanka at 71 out of 189 countries.

 Plan International’s global strategy – 100 Million Reasons – mandates that we focus our efforts and resources to reach communities in desperate need and improve the lives of the most vulnerable children worldwide.
 To achieve this ambition, we periodically review our operations in the countries we are active to ensure we are delivering our mission and making the best use of our resources to create a global impact.

 Recognising the major advances achieved in Sri Lanka in recent years, including the increased protection of child rights and improvements in support systems, we have made the decision to conclude our programmes in the country.
 The move will allow the organisation to redirect its resources to countries where the urgency and level of need is currently far greater.

 Plan International has worked with communities, partners and government agencies in Sri Lanka since 1981.
 Over the last 38 years we have worked with hundreds of communities in five provinces and improved the lives of over 500,000 Sri Lankan girls and boys.

 Our work promoted social cohesion, gender equality and diversity in marginalised communities, including those affected by conflict in the past.
 Our work also supported the most vulnerable children and young people, especially girls.

-Our key areas of work include:
+The key areas of our work included: